 We surveyed use of medication with driving with prohibitions or cautions in outpatient settings for patients aged 25 years and older using the National Health Insurance Claims Database.
-Of outpatients aged 25 years and older who were administered medications, 73% outpatients were given the medications with cautions or prohibitions on driving.
-For the elderly, prescriptions were found with dosages that often exceeded the recommended limits.
+Of outpatients aged 25 years and older who were administered medications, 73% outpatients were given the medications with

-(3) Bio- and Chem-Informatics and Computational Sciences of Traditional Medication Systems and Medicinal Resources
+(3) Chem- and Bio-Informatics of Traditional Medication Systems, and Their Related Medicinal Resources

-We perform the informatics and computational sciences based on the evidences related to medical and pharmaceutical issues.
-This research has been demonstrated by biological and chemical experiments, database construction, and factor analysis by multivariate statistical analysis.
-In recent studies, we have focused on the theoretical analysis of the traditional and empirical medication system in Kampo (traditional Japanese medicine), and the transcriptome and metabolome analyses of medicinal bioresources and a model organism.
+We perform the informatics and computational science based on evidences related to medical and pharmaceutical issues.
+This research has been mainly demonstrated by chemical and biological experiments, database construction, and multivariate statistical analysis.
+In recent studies, we have focused on the theoretical analysis of a traditional and an empirical medication system in Kampo (traditional Japanese medicine), and the transcriptome and metabolome analyses of medicinal resources related to Kampo.

-(4)Modulation of multi-drug resistance related protein transport by interaction with dietary supplements
+(4) Modulation of multi-drug resistance related protein transport by interaction with dietary supplements